fastly/compute-js-static-publish/README.md

 To deploy your project to production, you deploy it to a [Fastly service](https://developer.fastly.com/reference/glossary#term-service) in your account.
 Usually, you create your service automatically as part of your first deployment of the project.

-In this case, `fastly.toml` has no value for `service_id` at the time you deploy, so `fastly compute publish` will prompt you to create a Fastly service in your account for you (afterwards saving the new service's ID to your `fastly.toml` file).
+In this case, `fastly.toml` has no value for `service_id` at the time you deploy, so the Fastly CLI will prompt you to create a Fastly service in your account for you, after which it will save the new service's ID to your `fastly.toml` file.

 Alternatively, you may deploy to a service that already exists.
 You can create this service using the [Fastly CLI](https://developer.fastly.com/reference/cli/service/create/) or the [Fastly web app](https://manage.fastly.com/).
 Note that since this is a Compute application, the service must be created as a Wasm service.

 Before deploying your application, specify the service by setting the `service_id` value in the `fastly.toml` file to the ID of the service.
-The `fastly compute publish` will deploy to the service identified by this value.
+The Fastly CLI will deploy to the service identified by this value.

 To specify the service at the time you are scaffolding the project (for example, if you are running this tool and deploying as part of a CI process), specify the `--service-id` command line argument to populate `fastly.toml` with this value.